Learning Abroad Center

 Visa

-US citizens participating on the Learning Abroad Center Spain programs for a semester or year, or US citizens staying in Spain for more than 90 days, must obtain a student visa.
-US citizens participating in May or Summer session do not need a visa.
+US citizens studying on the Learning Abroad Center Spain programs for a semester or year, or US citizens staying in Spain for more than 90 days, must obtain a student visa.
+US citizens participating in the Study & Intern in Toledo, Cross-Cultural Health in Spain, Study & Intern in Madrid, Computer Science in Madrid or Psychology & Research in Madrid during May or Summer sessions do not need a visa.
 Non-US citizens should check with the Spanish embassy to determine any special regulations pertaining entry into Spain at any time.

 Remember to read all information that you receive regarding student visas carefully.
 Requirements could change at any time and can vary from consulate to consulate.